openshift/training/beta-2-setup.md

 At this point you essentially have a sufficiently-functional V3 OpenShift environment.
 It is now time to create the classic "Hello World" application using some sample code.
 But, first, some housekeeping.

+Also, don't forget, the materials for these labs are in your `~/training/beta2` folder.

 ### "Resources"
 There are a number of different resource types in OpenShift 3, and, essentially,